-Louisiana’s laws allow parishes, known as counties in other states, to opt out of gaming through local referendum.
-This includes sports betting, daily fantasy sports and video poker.
+Louisiana gambling laws allow parishes, known as counties in other states, to opt out of gaming through local referendums.
+This includes sports betting, daily fantasy sports, and video poker.
 Typically, about three-quarters of parishes approve gaming expansion.

 This list shows the types of gambling found in Louisiana and where to find it: